 Most businesses don’t have a plan for how they market their products and services to prospects.

 And if they do have a plan, it’s not optimized in a way that works with the basic psychology of how people shop for products and make decisions.

-Whether it’s impatience or ineptitude depends on the business, but most companies are unwilling to put in the work it takes to nurture leads.
+Whether it’s impatience or ineptitude depends on the business, but most companies are unwilling to put in the work it takes for marketing qualified leads.
 They’d rather earn a quick sale.
-(Unfortunately, this mindset often comes at the expense of losing many leads who would have otherwise been quite valuable.)
+(Unfortunately, this mindset often comes at the expense of losing many qualified leads who would have otherwise been quite valuable.)